Travel, passports, and visas

-Students may book one of two designated flights or may choose a different flight or airline, as long as they arrive in Rome no later than 9:15 a.m. on Friday, May 26.
+Students may book one of two designated flights or may choose a different flight or airline, as long as they arrive in Rome no later than 9:15 a.m. on Monday, May 27.
+(If you have not received a hard copy of the flight information and alternative choices, please e-mail Professor Vaughn at firstname.lastname@example.org.)

 Students arriving on one of the designated flights will be met at the airport and escorted into the city to Palazzo Santacroce.
 Students arriving on different flights also will be met, provided that their flights arrive prior to 9:15 a.m.
-Students who arrive later must make their own arrangements to travel into the city, normally by taking a taxi, which will cost 48 euros (and must be paid in cash).
+Students who arrive a day or more earlier or who arrive later must make their own arrangements to travel into the city, normally by taking a taxi, which will cost 48 euros (and must be paid in cash).

 Travel insurance: We strongly advise you to purchase travel cancellation insurance in case the program is cancelled or you find you are unable to attend.